hippie68/sfo/README.md

 You can also overwrite existing data, for example:

     sfo -w param.sfo app_type 2
-    sfo -w your-game.pkg title "New Title that looks better" (may not work yet due to PKG checksums)
+    sfo -w your-game.pkg title "New Title that looks better"

+Known issues:
+- Overwriting PKG files may result in a broken PKG.
+Writing the old values will restore the PKG.